-Alison Elliott is a Professor of Tropical Medicine at the London School of Hygiene & Tropical Medicine, a Wellcome Trust Senior Fellow in Clinical Research and an honorary consultant in Tropical Medicine at the University College Hospital, London.
+Alison Elliott is a Professor of Tropical Medicine at the London School of Hygiene & Tropical Medicine.
 She has worked full-time in Uganda since 1997.
-She holds an MA in Natural Sciences from the University of Cambridge, MBBS from the University of London and MD from the University of Cambridge, as well as a Diploma in Tropical Medicine and Hygiene, and she is a Fellow of the UK Royal College of Physicians.
-As well as the Co-infection Studies Programme, she leads the Wellcome Trust funded Makerere University- UVRI research training programme in Infection and Immunity.
-In 2013-14 she served on the interim Scientific Advisory Committee of the EDCTP, and the selection panel for GLOBVAC (the “program for global helse - og vaksinasjonsforskning” of the Research Council of Norway).
+She holds an MA in Natural Sciences from the University of Cambridge, MBBS from the University of London and MD from the University of Cambridge, as well as a Diploma in Tropical Medicine and Hygiene, and she is a Fellow of the African Academy of Sciences and of the UK Royal College of Physicians.
+As well as the Vaccines and Immunity Programme, she leads the Makerere University- UVRI Centre of Excellence for Infection and Immunity Research and Training (MUII-plus; http://www.muii.org.ug/ ).
+She has served on the interim Scientific Advisory Committee of the EDCTP, and the selection panel for GLOBVAC (the “program for global helse - og vaksinasjonsforskning” of the Research Council of Norway).
 She currently serves on the Uganda Ministry of Health’s technical committee for Neglected Tropical Diseases.

 Her interests focus on interactions between co-infections, and on the effects of helminth infection on immune responses to vaccines and on infectious and allergic disease incidence in children in Uganda; and on research capacity building in Africa.